Skip to content

 5–12 min

-Before your day fills with voices and decisions, take a few minutes to sit with Jesus.
-He is already present in every meeting you'll face today.
+Before your day fills with voices and agendas, take a few minutes to sit with Jesus and offer Him the meetings ahead.
+He cares about how you show up today.

 Adoration